krishna1015/Australian-Housing-Project-Excel-project/README.md

 - Utilize the **Dashboard** for a high-level overview of the housing market trends.

 🤝 Contribution

 Contributions are welcome!
-If you have suggestions for improvements or additional analyses, please feel free to submit a pull request.
+If you have suggestions for improvements or additional analyses, please feel free to submit a request.

 ## Acknowledgments
 - Thank you to all contributors and data sources that made this project possible.